KaptainWutax/BiomeUtils/README.md

 applied, called `VoronoiLayer` which takes since 1.14 the sha2 hash of the world seed to initialize it.
 This means that this last layer can be done on the client side and save both on server performance and bandwidth.

+For Nether and End biome generation, simplex and perlin noise are used, thus they only use the 48 lower bits of the seed compared to the overworld.

 ------